muhammad-salik-salam/CustomerSegmentation/README.md

 **Keywords:** Recency (R), Frequency (F), Monetary (M), LOF (Local Outlier Factor), PCA (Principal Component Analysis)

-To download or clone this repository to your local machine:

 Run the following command to clone the repository:
 ```bash